Install with Docker on Windows

 Configure custom SSL keystore

-It is possible to configure ssl context with these environment variables (examples below):
+It is possible to configure SSL context with these environment variables (examples below):

 ENV SERVER_SSL_KEYSTORE=/usr/share/graphlytic/keystore/graphlytic-keystore.jks